-1. Five-Year Capital Construction Plans (5YCCP) & Capital Outlay Program:
+- 1. Five-Year Capital Construction Plans (5YCCP) & Capital Outlay Program: - i.

-- i.
 The District 5YCCP was board approved on June 16, 2020 and included the following submissions: - ii.
 RCC: - a) New FPP Cosmetology Project (Growth). - b) IPPs 1.
 Visual Arts Complex (Phase I) (Growth); 2.
 Advanced Technology (Growth); 3.
 MLK Modernization. - iii.
-MVC: - a) Revised FPP for 2020 submission Library Learning Resource Center (Growth).

-- b) IPPs 1.
+MVC: - a) Revised FPP for 2020 submission Library Learning Resource Center (Growth). - b) IPPs 1.
 Biological & Physical Sciences (Growth); 2.
 Kinesiology, Athletics (Growth); 3.
 Ben Clark Training Center Education Center Building Phase II (Growth); 4.
+Fine & Performing Arts Complex (Growth).

+iv.
+NC:

-Fine & Performing Arts Complex (Growth). - iv.
-NC: - a) New FPP Library Learning Resource Center and Student Services (Growth). - b) IPPs 1.
+- a) New FPP Library Learning Resource Center and Student Services (Growth). - b) IPPs 1.
 STEM Phase II (Growth); 2.
 Student Services Welcome Center (Growth); 3.
 Social & Behavioral Science Phase I (Growth). - c) Pending FPP Approval Center for Human Performance and Kinesiology was approved by the State Chancellor Office, included in the spending plan for 2021-2022 with 0% local contribution through the hardship application.
 It was approved by Board of Governors in September 2020, pending the Department of Finance.
 The FPP is in the total amount of \$35,000,000, 100% funded by the state and will potentially be funded in FY 2021-2022. - d) Agah provided additional updates on the 2021-2022 capital outlay spending plan, working with the Department of Finance (DOF) on the request for hardship to include the NC Center for Human Performance and Kinesiology project, Prop 51 funding. - v.
 2021 Five-Year CCP: There is no update from the state regarding the new FPPs submitted in 2020 yet.
-FPD is hoping to hear back after the first of the New Year.
 It is unlikely the RCC Cosmetology project, the NC Library Learning Resource Center project and the MVC Library Learning Resource Center project will be included in the 2022/2023 FPPs.
 They were submitted with no local contribution.
 No hardship provisions approved by the DOF will be applicable to RCCD. - a) Mohtasham discussed the next steps to provide the plans to the state by July 1, 2021 for 2021/2022 that will incorporate the new scoring methodologies.
-Meetings have been set up with each college to go over the options to get an understanding of the new matrix and how existing college IPPs and FPPs will play a role with the new metric and if there will be any changes needed.
+Meetings were set up with each college to go over the options to get an understanding of the new matrix and how existing college IPPs and FPPs will play a role with the new matrix and if there will be any changes needed. - b) At the RCC kick-off meeting on February 9, 2021 the IPP/FPPs were reviewed using the new scoring matrix.
+After meeting with all of the colleges, the information will be provided to the BOT.

-- Meet with each college to revisit Five-Year CCP and resubmit the three FPPs for 2021/2022 - vi.
-State Capital Outlay Re-categorization and Prioritization (New Scoring Methodology): All FPPs submitted in 2020's 5YCCP for consideration are for the 2022-2023 spending plan will be scored using the new metrics.
+- Meet with NC and MVC to revisit Five-Year CCP and resubmit the three FPPs for 2021/2022 and complete by Mary 15 for June BOT resources committee meeting. - vi.
+State Capital Outlay Re-categorization and Prioritization (New Scoring Methodology): All FPPs submitted in 2020's 5YCCP for consideration for the 2022/2023 spending plan will be scored using the new matrix.
 The DOF approved the scoring in late 2020.
 The State had included a Hardship provision last year, which tells if the District met its good faith effort for a local bond and the bond failed then the district is eligible for a 25 points' Hardship provision.
-Without the Hardship provision, the District will not receive the 25 points and there will be less to no opportunity to get any future projects funded.
+Without the Hardship provision, the District will not receive the 25 points and there will be no opportunity to get any future projects funded.
+Not discussed.